 Please share your updated resume to (insert recruiters email address), if interested.”

-This was not the type of recruiting I wanted to do, and I knew there had to be a better way of connecting and building report with candidates and clients.
+This was not the type of recruiting I wanted to do.
+I knew there had to be a better way of connecting and building report with candidates and clients.

-As I began to reach out to key people from agencies I had researched and was interested in, the first person I ended up meeting with was Jessica – Route’s founder – who, without hesitation, agreed to meet me for coffee so I could pick her brain and really get a better understanding of the landscape.
+I reached out to key people from agencies I had researched and was interested in.
+The first person I ended up meeting with was Jessica – Route’s founder.
+She, without hesitation, agreed to meet me for coffee.
+I picked her brain and really got a better understanding of the landscape.

-That day I learned the most important lesson of all: all 3rd party recruiting agencies are not the same and in fact, there are drastic differences that set them apart!
+That day I learned the most important lesson of all: all 3rd party recruiting agencies are not the same.
+In fact, there are drastic differences that set them apart!

 It wasn’t just about getting “butts in the seat” and calling it a day; but rather a massive undertaking that was nuanced, personalized, and thoughtful.
-By building relationships within the community through various forms of networking, listening – no, really listening – to candidates and clients through a high-touch and tailored experience, and keeping the “human” element in “human capital”, I quickly knew that that was the type of culture and organization I wanted to be a part of and represent.
+Good recruiting is building relationships within the community through various forms of networking.
+Good recruiting is listening – no, really listening – to candidates and clients through a high-touch and tailored experience, and keeping the “human” element in “human capital”.
+I quickly knew that that was the type of culture and organization I wanted to be a part of and represent.

 Now that I’m seven months in as a Recruiting Strategist, all of this rings even more true to me.